 Redfin local fish species facts and Limits.
-Redfin “English Perch” are an introduced species brought in from Europe in the 1860’s.
+Redfin “English Perch” is an introduced species brought in from Europe in the 1860s.
 They have thrived in our environment and can be found in most rivers and lakes around Victoria.
-Some consider redfin to be a breeding noxious pest, however we at FishingMad simply love them.
+Some consider redfin to be a breeding noxious pest, however, we at FishingMad simply love them.
 There a great bread and butter species.
 They can be caught on both lures and bait, they look amazing with characteristic red fins and green and black stripes, they are a great table fish with a lovely taste and a great species to introduce kids into fishing.

-There are no size limit for Redfin, but we will never quite understand why people keep the small ones.
+There is no size limit for Redfin, but we will never quite understand why people keep small ones.
 Redfin school up and can be caught in big numbers.
-Around Victoria the most common catches are between 20cm and 30cm.
+Around Victoria, the most common catches are between 20cm and 30cm.
 Though they can grow up to just over 50cm, which is considered the magical mark for anglers to target.
 There are no bag limits, and the VIC DEPI would encourage you not to release redfin to encourage other species like Trout and native species such as Golden Perch to flourish.

-Scrub worms, earth worms, fresh water yabbies
+Scrub worms, earthworms, freshwater yabbies

 The trick with fishing plastics is to let cast, then let the plastic sink to the bottom.
-Redfin will often strike a lure as its floating down to the bottom.
+Redfin will often strike a lure as it’s floating down to the bottom.
 Wait a few seconds then lift and retrieve a little bit then stop again allowing the plastic to hit the bottom.
 Alternatively a slow constant slow roll keeping the lure close to the bottom.

-locations to target redfin:
+locations to target redfin

 Lake Eppalock, Lake Wendouree, Daylesford, Wurdi Buloc, Lake Hume, Lake Eildon, Rocklands Reservoir, Waranga Basin, Lake Purrumbete, Loddon River